Turkey's electoral body confirms Erdogan's victory in second round - ExBulletin

 Turkey’s electoral body confirms Erdogan’s victory in second round

-The Turkish Election Commission has certified the results of the second round of the presidential election on May 28

-ANKARA, Türkiye — Turkey’s electoral commission on Thursday certified the results of the second round of the May 28 presidential election, confirming that Recep Tayyip Erdogan, who has been a dominant force in Turkish politics for the past two decades, won a third term in office. as president.
+ANKARA, Turkey (AP) Turkey’s electoral commission on Thursday certified the results of the second round of the May 28 presidential election, confirming that Recep Tayyip Erdogan, who has been a dominant force in Turkish politics for the past two decades, won a third term as president.

 Ahmet Yener, the head of the Supreme Electoral Council, said Erdogan won 52.18% of the vote, while the leader of the main opposition party, Kemal Kilicdaroglu, won 47.82%.